 For some items, package content may change.
 In case of any questions, please get in touch.

-The price of the Creatbot D600 is $9974 while the price of the D600 Pro is $11399.
+The price of the Creatbot D600 is $11,499 while the prices for the D600 Pro and Pro 2 are $12,999 and $15,999 respectively.
 Their cost is reasonable considering their functionality and large bed size, but as discussed earlier, we would expect extra investments on the side of the user to transform it into a more reliable, more versatile machine.

 The up-to-date user manuals and the warranty policy can be found at http://creatbot3d.com/